 - Stewards should make sure that all vehicles park on only one side of the road – the shoreside of Kentsford Road and the Abbot Hall side of Kirkhead Road.

 - Stewards should make sure that adequate space is left at frequent intervals between groups of parked vehicles which can be used as passing places by other traffic.

 - Stewards need to make sure that all access is kept clear and that enough space is left so that residents can manoeuvre their own vehicles into and out of their driveways

 Charities are expected to undertake and be responsible for the preparation of a risk assessment for their walk.
 A sample risk assessment is enclosed for information but the responsibility for preparing the risk assessment for walks is solely the responsibility of the charity which must take individual circumstances into account.

 Charities should organise their own public liability insurance for their walk and the Guide over Sands Trust takes no responsibility for the organisation of walks or for individual walkers.

 Cancellations and Changes to the Route

 It is sometimes necessary to cancel a walk at short notice if the guide, at his sole discretion, considers conditions out on the Bay to be dangerous.
 Whenever possible the guide will arrange an alternative route which necessities a different starting and/or finishing point.
 Charities need to ensure that they can contact their walkers in the eventuality of a walk being re-routed or cancelled.
 In the event of a cancellation the charity will need to reorganise with the guide an alternative date which will be subject to availability and cannot be guaranteed.

-The charity organiser should contact the guide a day or two before the scheduled walk is due to take place to check for any changes.
+The charity organiser must contact the guide on the Friday evening (after 6pm) before the scheduled walk is due to take place to check for any changes.